Apple: We Would Never Degrade the iPhone Experience To Get Users To Buy New Phones - Slashdot

 - Claud Cockburn

-Except they do and did (Score:4, Insightful)
+Except they do and did (Score:3, Insightful)

 Apple said it would never intentionally "degrade the user experience to drive customer upgrades."